 Packaging, storage and transportation

-The packaging and transportation shall not transmit any odour or flavour to the product and shall not contain substances which may damage the product or constitute a health risk.
+The packaging and transportation shall not transmit any odour or flavour to the product and shall not contain substances which could damage the product or constitute a health risk.
 The packaging shall be strong enough to withstand normal handling and transportation.